meltano/sdk/docs/dev_guide.md

 #### VSCode Debugging

-Ensure the interpreter you're using in VSCode is set to use poetry.
+Ensure the interpreter you're using in VSCode is set to use the one in the project's virtual environment (usually `.venv` in the project root).
 You can change this by using the command palette to go to interpreter settings.
 Doing this will also help with autocompletion.